-In today's world a premium is placed on health and beauty.
+In today's world, a premium is placed on health and beauty.
 The mouth is a focus of attention because we consistently communicate and express our feelings through it.
 An attractive smile can make a positive difference, and create a better first impression.
 This can help with a child's acceptance in school and or an adult's projected image in their career or perhaps even a job interview.

 When considering orthodontic treatment as an adult, the idea of having braces makes some people shy away from taking care of dental health and aesthetic issues.
-The fact is that one of every five patients in orthodontic treatment is over age 21, and the numbers of adult patients is growing exponentially.
+The fact is that one of every five patients in orthodontic treatment is over age 21, and the number of adult patients is growing exponentially.

 With more and more adults turning to orthodontic care to improve their smiles, orthodontic professionals are recognizing more and more that the aesthetic benefits to orthodontics are not limited to the smile.

 Class II problems represent an abnormal bite relationship in which the upper jaw and teeth are located in front of the lower jaw and teeth.
 Class II patients usually exhibit a convex facial profile with a recessed chin.
 A skeletal Class II problem occurs when the upper back molars are forward of the lower back molars.
 This gives the patient the appearance of having a recessed lower jaw, a protruding upper jaw or both.
 In both cases, this relationship is due to the inherited characteristics.

 Class III problems are also primarily genetic in origin.
 In this instance, the lower jaw and teeth are positioned in front of the upper jaw and teeth.
 The lower jaw may appear to be excessively large, but in many cases, the lack of upper jaw development is at fault.
 Several treatment options are available to correct a Class III problem.

 Crowding of the teeth is probably the most common orthodontic problem.
 Although many factors contribute to dental crowding, this problem typically stems from a discrepancy between the space in each jaw and the size of the teeth.